 - Continue CPR until advanced life support is available.

-Schedule an Until Help Arrives taining to learn CPR and other life-saving techniques.
+Schedule an Until Help Arrives training to learn CPR and other life-saving techniques.